-This is a joint senior undergraduate/graduate seminar.
+This is a joint graduate/senior undergraduate seminar.
 Both undergraduate and graduate students will be evaluated on the following components.
-Graduate students will be evaluated according to a more demanding rubric and will have to write a longer final paper.
+Graduate students will be evaluated according to a more demanding rubric.
 The final grade will be calculated as follows:

-1) Weekly class participation and attendance: 10%
+1) Weekly class participation and attendance: 15%